Politics of Ukraine: Fundamental Freedoms and basic elements of constitutional system

-Article 1 of the Constitution defines Ukraine a sovereign, independent, social (welfare) state.
+Article 1 of the Constitution establishes Ukraine as a sovereign and independent, democratic, social, law-based state.

-According to Article 5 of the Constitution, the bearer of sovereignty and the single source of power in Ukraine are the people.
-The people exercise their power directly and through state and local authorities.
-Nobody can usurp power in Ukraine.
+Article 5 of the Constitution defines Ukraine as a republic.
+The people are the bearer of sovereignty and the sole source of power in Ukraine, and exercise power directly and through the government authorities and local government.
+No one must usurp state power.

-The Article 15 of the Constitution established that public life in Ukraine is based on principles of political, economical, and ideological diversity.
-No ideology could be recognized by the state as mandatory.
+Article 15 of the Constitution states that social life in Ukraine must be based on the principles of political, economic, and ideological diversity.
+No ideology is recognised as mandatory by the State.
+Censorship is prohibited.
+The State guarantees the freedom of political activities not prohibited by the Constitution and the laws of Ukraine.

 Freedom of religion is guaranteed by law, although religious organizations are required to register with local authorities and with the central government.
-The Article 35 of the Constitution defines that no religion could be recognized by the state as mandatory, while church and religious organizations in Ukraine are separated from the state.
+Article 35 of the Constitution defines that no religion may be recognized by the state as mandatory, while church and religious organizations in Ukraine are separated from the state.

 Minority rights are respected in accordance with a 1991 law guaranteeing ethnic minorities the right to schools, educational buildings, and cultural facilities and the use of national languages in conducting personal business.

+11 Article of the Constitution states that State must promote the consolidation and development of the Ukrainian nation, its historical consciousness, traditions, and culture, as well as the development of ethnic, cultural, linguistic, and religious identity of all indigenous peoples and national minorities of Ukraine.

-According to the Ukrainian constitution, Ukrainian is the only official state language.
-However, in Crimea and some parts of eastern Ukraine—areas with substantial ethnic Russian minorities—the use of Russian is widespread in official business.
+According to Article 10 of Ukrainian constitution, Ukrainian is the only official state language.
+However, in Crimea and some parts of eastern Ukraine – areas which also include substantial ethnic Russian minorities – the use of Russian is widespread.